Syncleus/aparapi-examples/doc/UsersGuide.md

 Set the environment variable JAVA_HOME to point to the root of your JRE or JDK.
 Change to the appropriate samples directory (samples/squares or samples/mandel) Run either the .bat or .sh script.
 On Linux® , you might have to initially chmod +x script.sh to add execute permissions.
-The sample scripts pass the first arg (%1 or $1) to -Dcom.syncleus.aparapi.executionMode when the JVM is launched.
+The sample scripts pass the first arg (%1 or $1) to -Dcom.aparapi.executionMode when the JVM is launched.
 This allows the sample to be tested in either GPU or JTP execution modes by passing the requested mode.

     $ cd samples/mandel
     $ bash ./mandel.sh GPU